About "Classroom Quests"

 The Loop (Repeats every question):

-2. Debug (Peer Learning): Quick team check ("I got Cosine, did you?").
-They say peer learning is 5x stronger than teacher talk!
+- Debug (Peer Learning): Quick team check ("I got Cosine, did you?").
+Peer learning is 5x stronger than teacher talk!

-• ✅ If you got it RIGHT: "Nice flying!
+- ✅ If you got it RIGHT: "Nice flying!
 Use this time to solve ONE problem on your Worksheet.
 Do not wait for me."
-(Smart kids stay productive/buy back time).
+(Smart kids stay productive).

 🧠 The Cognitive Leap: Choosing the Valve